glennlugod/hl7-capture/docs/stories/story-dumpcap-integration.md

 ## Definition of Done

 1. `DumpcapAdapter` implemented with tests passing.
-2. `HL7CaptureManager` accepts adapter packet events and emits HL7 elements identical to existing `cap` backend behavior.
+2. `HL7CaptureManager` accepts adapter packet events and emits HL7 elements identical to the previous native capture behavior.
 3. Documentation updated with installation and permission guidance.
 4. No new lint/type errors; unit and integration tests added and passing locally.